-If the employee is leaving on good terms and has had a good job performance, it is customary for the employer to provide a reference to potential future employers upon request.
-If so, former employers exchange information with potential future employers regularly over the phone.
+If the employee is leaving on good terms and has had a good job performance, it is a good practice for the employer to provide a reference to future potential employers upon request.
+However; under Austrian law they are not legally obliged to do so.